 Hailing from China she’s billed as the game’s quickest fighter.
 She can’t grapple and throw an opponent, so if you pick her you’ll have to rely on Knockdowns and Specials.

-Described as an aerial fighter, this German fraulein specialises in knocking opponents into the air and keeping them there.
+Described as an aerial fighter, this German fraulein specializes in knocking opponents into the air and keeping them there.

 Big and slow like Tomahawk.
 Despite coming from Brazil, Bob’s stage is a curious looking landscape of desert dunes.
 Has some strong low attacks.